 New Mexico is a state in the southwestern part of the United States.
 New Mexico is statistically the 36th highest populated and sixth least densely populated state in the country.
-The largest cities in the state are Albequerque, Las Cruces, Rio Rancho, Santa Fe, and Roswell.
-Aside from Albequerque and Las Cruces, these states have populations of less than 100,000 people, highlighting the small nature of New Mexico.
+The largest cities in the state are Albuquerque, Las Cruces, Rio Rancho, Santa Fe, and Roswell.
+Aside from Albuquerque and Las Cruces, these states have populations of less than 100,000 people, highlighting the small nature of New Mexico.
 While you may be able to find solid security jobs in this state, it is likely that you will have to do so in the top two cities.
 Finding a great job in Rio Rancho, Santa Fe, Roswell, or a smaller city may be a difficult task, especially if you have just moved to the area.

 Security jobs are available in New Mexico in a variety of industries.
-Working for a security company is a solid bet, especially if you are looking to take on full time work.
+Working for a security company is a solid bet, especially if you are looking to take on full-time work.
 However, working as a security guard for a company, store, or business can also be fruitful.
 Security guard jobs only pay a monthly wage, usually between $10-$15, but they allow for flexible hours.

 A security guard job is something that can complement your college life.
 Taking classes in the day, studying and resting in the afternoon, and then working as a security guard at night is a plan that could see you through your two to four years of college.

 There are higher-paying security jobs on offer, but it would be a good idea for you to get your bachelor’s degree.
 Having a degree will give you access to management positions, in addition to being the security head of a major company.
 These jobs have salary rates that range from $30,000 to $50,000 a year, depending on where you work and how many years you have worked there.

 New Mexico unarmed security guards must be registered and have a license.
 The New Mexico Regulation and Licensing Department (NMRLD) grants security guard licenses through its Private Investigations Advisory Board.
 Visit their website for more details.